Boosting my booty

 Your desire for a bulbous backside may butt up against your genes, not to mention gravity and aging.
 But don't despair, despite your flat-assed family, some exercises and fashion choices can lift and tighten your tail — which, by the way, is comprised mostly of fat and gluteal muscle.

 The running you mention is a great way to enhance many aspects of your fitness.
 Have you considered adding in some other forms of activity to supplement your weekly miles?
 A combination of weight training and some new forms of cardio may provide the boost you seek.
 Have you considered a consultation with a personal trainer to help guide you with your goal?
 If you are a Columbia student, you can meet with a certified trainer from Dodge Fitness Center.
+Also, consider checking out CU Move, an initiative that offers the University community opportunities to learn about and engage in physical activities that support healthy living.

 In addition to a consultation with a trainer, an array of online videos, tips, and research may provide some perspective.
 A quick internet search for "glute exercises" provides a range of links.
 It's best to consult with a reputable source to determine the best type of activity.
 The American Council on Exercise reports on research in many areas of health and fitness.
 Visit their website for the latest resources, including findings on how to build those glutes.